You're Losing Me: Background and release

 Taylor Swift released her tenth studio album, Midnights, on October 21, 2022, to wide critical and commercial success.
 Upon release, the album was available as a standard edition of 13 songs, a CD-exclusive deluxe edition that contained the bonus track "Hits Different", and a digital-exclusive 3am Edition with seven additional songs.
 On May 24, 2023, Swift announced two more editions of Midnights during her Eras Tour (2023–2024): the digital-exclusive Til Dawn Edition and the CD-exclusive Late Night Edition containing the bonus track "You're Losing Me".
 The Late Night Edition was only purchasable in-person at merchandise stands of the US leg of the Eras Tour starting in East Rutherford, New Jersey, on May 26–28, 2023.

 "You're Losing Me" became a "ravenously anticipated" track according to Variety, which reported that "fans were so eager to get their hands" on the CD, causing lines at the stadium a day before the opening of the merchandise store at 12:30 PM EDT on May 26.
 Some concert attendees, after purchasing the CD, went back to their cars and uploaded the track online, which was widely shared on social media.
 The Late Night Edition including "You're Losing Me" was subsequently sold as a digital album for limited-time download on Swift's webstore.
-Unofficial releases of the song uploaded by fans on the internet were striked with takedown notices by Universal Music.
+Unofficial releases of the song uploaded by fans on the internet were struck with takedown notices by Universal Music.

 Swift's fans, Swifties, had requested that she grant "You're Losing Me" a wide release, including making it available on streaming platforms.
 After Midnights (The Late Night Edition), Swift went on to release Speak Now (Taylor's Version) in July 2023 and 1989 (Taylor's Version) in October 2023.
 On November 29, Swift released the song to streaming services as a token of gratitude to her fans, after Spotify revealed her as the "Global Top Artist"—the most streamed artist on Spotify in a year—of 2023.
 On February 16, 2024, Swift performed "You're Losing Me" at the Melbourne stop of her Eras Tour.
 She sang it again as part of a mashup with her song "The Great War" (2022) at the tour's Liverpool stop on June 14.
 At the tour's final Toronto stop on November 23, she performed "You're Losing Me" in a mashup with her 2024 song "How Did It End?" on piano.
 The song was featured on season three of the Amazon Prime Video original romantic drama television series The Summer I Turned Pretty.